Research

 Section 1: Voter Power Index Methodology

-The Voter Power Index is made up of two components: (1) a competitiveness trend score and (2) a structural score.
-The final Voter Power score is a weighted 70-30 average of the competitiveness trend score plus the structural score.
+The final Voter Power Index score is a weighted 60/25/15 average of the competitiveness trend score + the structural score + the party affiliation score.

 The scores are indexed to a nominal benchmark of 50, meaning that a value of 50 represents the overall average of the dataset.
 Indexing the scores allows for a standard benchmark across a range of different datasets.
 A VPI score above 50 is greater than the national average.
 A VPI score of 100 represents twice the national average.